Cliff Godwin: Coaching career

 After his two years in the Frontier League, Godwin began his coaching career as an assistant at Kinston High School in Kinston, North Carolina, 20 minutes from his hometown of Snow Hill.
 He spent one season at Kinston before moving on to his first position at the Division I level, with the UNC Wilmington Seahawks.
 He spent two seasons at UNC Wilmington before moving on to Vanderbilt.

 At Vanderbilt, he served as the Commodores' Director of Baseball Operations before joining Paul Mainieri's staff at Notre Dame for the 2005 season.
 After two seasons at Notre Dame, he followed Mainieri to LSU prior to the 2007 season.
 In 2008, Godwin's LSU offense hit .306 with 100 home runs and 95 stolen bases.

 After two seasons with Mainieri at LSU, which included a trip to the College World Series in 2008, Godwin coached at UCF.
-With UCF, he helped with numerous highly ranked recruiting classes and helped lead the Knights to the NCAA Tournament in 2011, their first appearance since 2004.
+With UCF, he helped with numerous highly ranked recruiting classes and helped lead the Knights to the NCAA tournament in 2011, their first appearance since 2004.
 Following his stint at UCF, Godwin moved on to Ole Miss, where he served as an assistant coach and recruiting coordinator.
 In 2014, he helped lead the Rebels to their first College World Series appearance since 1972.

 On June 25, 2014, Godwin was hired as head coach at his alma mater, East Carolina University, replacing former Pirates head coach Billy Godwin.

 Godwin's first career game as a head coach came on February 13, 2015, a 3–1 loss to Virginia.
 His first win came on February 21, 2015, against UNC Greensboro.

+On May 22, 2025, Godwin became the all-time winningest coach in East Carolina baseball history.
+Godwin's 428 wins surpassed the previous record of 427 set by Coach Gary Overton on May 16, 1997.